AMDinside1/BloodForce-Bug-Reports/README.md

 * Are clear and easy to read
 * Have plenty of detail relevent to the issue or feature
 * Are not a duplicate of another issue
+* Contain all the information provided in the template

 <br />